timscodebase/uno/CONTRIBUTING.md

 7. Celebrate your contribution to this project!
 8. Repeat!

-## Remember, This is supposed to be fun
+## Remember, this is supposed to be fun

 1. Make mistakes and brake the code!
 2. Learn, then then fix it,